-Store-bought bath bombs are not only expensive, they can be toxic!
+Store-bought bath bombs are not only expensive, but they can also be toxic!
 They often contain dyes and artificial fragrances that are absorbed by our largest organ, our skin.

-Our simple DIY Bath Bomb recipe uses quality ingredients and pure essential oils to create an all-natural, affordable bath bomb.
+This simple Homemade Bath Bomb recipe uses quality ingredients and pure essential oils to create an all-natural, affordable bath bomb.
 Practice a bit of self-care today with this easy recipe!

 - The base of a Bath Bomb is citric acid and baking soda.
 This is what creates the fizz.

-- Epsom salts are known for soothing achey or tight muscles.
+- Epsom salts are known for soothing achy or tight muscles.
 Adding Epsom salts to a bath can also increase magnesium levels in the body, which can be depleted by stress.